menu icon

 cloverleaf rolls in muffin pan

-Allow rolls to cool in pan for 5 minutes before cooling on a wire rack.
+Allow rolls to cool for 5 minutes in pan before transferring to a wire cooling rack.

 Bread flour is ideal due to the higher protein which produces gluten.
 I typically use whatever I have on hand (bread flour or all-purpose flour).